-For candidates who have access requirement see section 9.10.
-Access arrangements including special consideration.
+For candidates who have access requirements see 'Access arrangements including special consideration'.

 If you think that any aspect of this qualification unfairly restricts access and progression, please contact our Customer Contact Centre.

 5.7 Authentication

 Assessors must be confident that the work they mark is the candidate's own.
 This does not mean that a candidate must be supervised throughout the completion of all work but the assessor must exercise sufficient supervision, or introduce sufficient checks, to be in a position to judge the authenticity of the candidate's work.